mubashirsidiki/power-bi-projects/README.md

 ## [Project 4: HR Headcount Report](https://github.com/mubashirsidiki/hr-headcount-report-powerbi)

-Worked with a fake employee dataset, we will build an HR report with some common employee metrics like retention, turnover, and headcount.
+Worked with a employee dataset, we will build an HR report with some common employee metrics like retention, turnover, and headcount.

 ### Preview